-Interns receive two hours of group face-to-face supervision per week from the Directors of Training and Supervising Psychologists.
-During this time, interns discuss the provision of supervision to practicum students and seek feedback and consultation from each other and their clinical supervisor regarding their clinical experiences.
+Interns receive two hours of group face-to-face supervision per week from the Directors of Training and/or Supervising Psychologists.
+During this time, interns discuss the provision of supervision to practicum students/assigned staff members and seek feedback and consultation from each other and their clinical supervisor regarding their clinical experiences.